rach0022/tundra/README.md

 - [x] add 2 overlays (one for saved and deleted) and then add a class to .overlay called hidden/ deactive that we will turn off to show the overlay for about 400ms then hide again
 - [ ] finish styling for everything
 - [ ] build the buttons to switch gender depending on what device we are on or switch the sections class to ios/ android depending on which device
+- [x] add the npm package animate.css
+- [ ] add an "active" class to the button and change its style to show the user which is selected
+- [ ] start animate.css docs here: https://github.com/daneden/animate.css/

 #### Project Details: